Single Sign-On (SSO)

 1. In your SSO provider, create a new OpenID Connect application

-2. Configure the application with the following settings:
+2. Configure the application with the following settings based on your Cast AI region:

 • Sign-in redirect URI: https://login.cast.ai/login/callback